Peter Lucido: Political career

-Lucido's political career started with running to succeed the term-limited Pete Lund to represent the 36th district in the Michigan House of Representatives.
-Lucido's opponent for the Republican nomination against then-Shelby Township Clerk Stan Grot.
+Lucido's political career started in 2014 with running to succeed the term-limited Pete Lund to represent the 36th district in the Michigan House of Representatives.
+Lucido's opponent for the Republican nomination was then-Shelby Township Clerk Stan Grot.
 The race was called the most expensive race for a state House seat in Michigan history.
 The two candidates spent approximately $350,000 combined with Lucido investing $150,000 of his own money.
 There were dirty campaign tactics alleged by both sides, with both candidates falsely claiming endorsements from conservative groups.
 The race's tactics were called a "new low for Macomb politics."
 Lucido would eventual prevail over Grot by just 103 votes out of the more than 9,400 cast.
 Lucido would win the general election in the heavily Republican district, defeating Democratic nominee Robert Murphy, taking 70 percent of the vote.

 During his 2016 re-election bid, Lucido's opponent Democratic nominee Diane Young filed a complaint with federal and state authorities alleging that Lucido failed to comply with transparency requirements for financial advisors and that he had committed possible campaign finance violations.
 The Michigan Department of Licensing and Regulatory Affairs and the Michigan Secretary of State both confirmed separate investigations but no official actions were taken against Lucido.
 Despite the allegations, Lucido was re-elected with 71 percent of the vote.

 Lucido decided not to seek a third term in the state House, opting instead to run for the state Senate, seeking the 8th district seat that became vacant by term-limited Republican incumbent Jack Brandenburg.
 Lucido's only competition for the GOP nominating was former three-term state Rep. Ken Goike.
 Lucido decisively defeated Goike, taking 72 percent of the vote.
 Lucido defeated Democratic nominee Paul Francis, taking approximately 62 percent of the vote.
 Following his election to the State Senate, Lucido was elected majority whip by the Republican Caucus for the 2019-20 legislative session.